Skip to main content

 During the 60 years leading up to WWI in 1914, you could walk into a Canadian bank and demand that your banknotes be exchanged for gold.
 In the United States, the gold standard was in place all the way until 1971.
 The idea was to make dollars as rare as gold itself, so that they would remain a reliable store of value.

-In 2022, paper money is no longer backed by gold, and it is also no longer rare.
-Central banks now have carte blanche to print all the bills they want.
+In 2024, paper money is no longer backed by gold in Canada or the U.S. Central banks now have carte blanche to print all the bills they want.
 This has helped fuel interest in bitcoin - a cryptocurrency that, like gold, is expensive to mine and, unlike gold, has a finite limit to how much can ever be mined.

 How Bitcoin Mining Works